-The call for the 2nd China-Nordic Arctic Cooperation Symposium is now open
+The 2nd China-Nordic Arctic Cooperation Symposium

 The China-Nordic Arctic Research Center (CNARC) officially launched